 - Clinical rotation requirements for each specialty

-Licensure requirements and maintenance for LPN and RNs vary from state to state, and it is essential to understand your state’s individual requirements.
-But these are the primary differences between the two:
+The requirements for earning and maintaining RN and LPN licensure vary from state to state, so you must pay close attention to your state's individual standards.
+But these are the primary differences between RN vs LPN licensure:

 LPN Licensure